Date(s) - Sunday, February 10, 2019 - Sunday, March 24, 2019

-There are 4 work trade positions open in all weeks of the workshop for an hour a day in either the kitchen or onsite.
+There are 4 work trade positions open in all weeks of the workshop for 1.25 hours a day in either the kitchen or onsite.
 Each position gives $50/week of discount or $200 off for the 4-week workshop and $50 off for each of the other week-long workshops.
 No experience is needed and they will not interfere with your class hours.

 Please inquire asap as these are the first spots to go.

 Claudine Désirée, founder and director of CCG, learned how to cob with Michael Smith in 2003 in northern CA and has been building and teaching ever since completing her first project, her legal 200 ft2 studio, in her backyard.
 In 2014, she was one of the first people to legalize a cob building on the west coast of the US, where the building code laws are the most stringent due to high earthquake risk.

 In 2008, she created SunflowerCobBuilding which became CruzinCob and then, in April 2015, evolved into CruzinCobGlobal, the international cob workshop business she runs from wherever she happens to be on the Planet.
 To date she has taught close to 100 workshops, 25 of which have been part of CCG’s exciting international circuit since the Spring of 2015 in the following countries: Spain, the Canaries (Spain), Senegal, Cabo Verde, France, Morocco, Portugal, the Azores (Portugal), Colombia, Brazil and the US.